pacak/cargo-show-asm/README.md

 - Platform support:

-  - OS: Linux, and MacOSX.
+  - OS: Linux and MacOSX.
+Probably more but untested
   - Rust: nightly and stable.
-  - Architectures: x86, x86_64.
+  - Architectures: x86, x86_64, aarch64, probably more but untested.
+  - Crosscompilation support.

-Missing operating systems and architenctures might be supported by accident, please make a ticket if something not working for your favorite platform.
+Missing operating systems and architenctures might be supported by accident, please make a ticket if something not working for your favorite platform

 - Displaying: